Design

 Process Mapping

 You cannot build software for a process you do not understand.
-Process mapping documents how work actually flows through an organisation before writing a line of code.
+We map how work actually flows through your business before writing a line of code.
+The map becomes the design brief.

 Interface Design